-Offense -- Their offense starts with Chris Paul and David West.
-Plus they should get added offensive boost from Belinelli and Okafor.
+Offense — Their offense starts with Chris Paul and David West.
+Plus they should get added offensive boost from Ariza, Belinelli and Okafor.

-Defense -- Contain Duncan on the inside and limit Ginobili, Parker, and Jefferson's dribble penetrations.
+Defense — Contain Duncan on the inside and limit Ginobili, Parker, Jefferson and Hill’s dribble penetrations.
 They also have to be wary of the Spurs outside shooters.

-The Spurs must avoid a slow start and match the Hornets' energy.
+The Spurs must avoid a slow start and match the Hornets’ energy.
 The team that controls the rebounds and dominate on the inside will win this game.
-The Spurs will with this game 99-93 and extend their win streak to nine games.
+I say Spurs 98, Hornets 90.